menu

 Occupations and Workforce

-Hanna - Medicine Bow is a blue-collar town, with 50.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Hanna - Medicine Bow is a town of construction workers and builders, service providers, and managers.
-There are especially a lot of people living in Hanna - Medicine Bow who work in management occupations (12.74%), office and administrative support (6.54%), and food service (5.85%).
+Hanna - Medicine Bow is a blue-collar town, with 50.53% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Hanna - Medicine Bow is a town of construction workers and builders, managers, and professionals.
+There are especially a lot of people living in Hanna - Medicine Bow who work in management occupations (16.01%), healthcare (8.72%), and office and administrative support (7.12%).

 Also of interest is that Hanna - Medicine Bow has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Hanna - Medicine Bow telecommute to their jobs.
-Overall, about 19.80% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 16.58% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle